ucsb-cs56-projects/cs56-games-client-server-v2/README.md

 Breakdown of Basic Repo Names
 =================================
 *Both the main client and server repo's have these sub directories because they keep code cleaner and follow the MVC design pattern.
 Here's a link that will explain more ... https://www.tutorialspoint.com/design_pattern/mvc_pattern.htm

+3 main directories:
+-games -> controls the game function for our application -client -> handles the client side
+-server -> handles server side

 Controller -> This stands for Logic which means that most of our logic handling 	functions and raw code are in here... have fun